 The EPC has launched a consultation on its proposed Verification of Payee (VoP) Scheme Rulebook and the proposed EPC recommendations for the matching processes under the VoP Scheme Rulebook.
-This proposed version of the VoP Scheme Rulebook focuses on predominantly fulfilling the EU legislative requirements set out by the proposed EU Instant Payments Regulation (IPR) amending the SEPA Regulation.
+This proposed version of the VoP Scheme Rulebook focuses to predominantly fulfil the EU legislative requirements set out by the proposed EU Instant Payments Regulation (IPR) amending the SEPA Regulation.
 This means that for the time being, and to allow PSPs in the EEA to comply with the new regulatory requirements within the given deadlines, the rulebook limits itself to verifications of a payee related to a SEPA Credit Transfer or a SEPA Instant Credit Transfer.
-The EPC states that future versions of the VoP scheme rulebook could cover other payment instruments as well, depending on market needs or interest.